-Sales commissions for renewal of a subscription contract are considered commensurate with the sales commissions paid for the acquisition of the initial subscription contract given the minimal to no difference in sales commission rates between new and renewal contracts.
-Sales commissions paid upon the initial acquisition of a contract are amortized over an estimated period of benefit, typically, the contract term, while sales commissions paid related to renewal contracts are amortized over the renewal term.
+Sales commissions for renewal of a subscription contract are commensurate with the sales commissions paid for the acquisition of the initial subscription contract given the minimal to no difference in sales commission rates between new and renewal contracts.
+Sales commissions paid upon the initial acquisition of a contract are amortized over the contract term, while sales commissions paid related to renewal contracts are amortized over the renewal term.